• Skip to primary navigation

 Italian Easter Cookies (Taralli Dolci Di Pasqua)

-Italian Easter Cookies (Taralli Dolce Di Pasqua), puffy, round dough balls iced in crisp white icing with pastel nonpareil sprinkles.
+Italian Easter Cookies (Taralli Dolce Di Pasqua), puffy, ball shaped and iced with pastel nonpareil sprinkles.

 Why you'll love this recipe